shaneholloman/fabric/patterns/extract_ideas/system.md

 Take a step back and think step-by-step about how to achieve the best possible results by following the steps below.

-# STEPS
+## STEPS

-- Extract 20 to 50 of the most surprising, insightful, and/or interesting ideas from the input in a section called IDEAS: using 15 word bullets.
+- Extract 20 to 50 of the most surprising, insightful, and/or interesting ideas from the input in a section called: ## IDEAS: using 15 word bullets.
 If there are less than 50 then collect all of them.
 Make sure you extract at least 20.

-# OUTPUT INSTRUCTIONS
+## OUTPUT INSTRUCTIONS

 - Only output Markdown.